Olive Oil Mashed Potatoes Two Ways

 Print Friendly and PDF

-• 2 pounds Yukon Gold potatoes peeled and cut into 1-inch chunks
+• 2 lbs Yukon Gold potatoes, peeled and cut into 1-inch chunks

 • 6 cloves garlic, peeled